 To put this in basic terms, one clue about false prophets is that they will dupe many people.
 They’ll look and sound grand on the surface, but they are really leading you away from God.
 Lastly, Jesus said their ways would sound easy, with little if any hardships involved.
 Keep this in mind as we move forward to investigate typical evangelical preacher’s methods.

 Peter devoted much of his letter in warning others about false prophets.
 Now, in the original letter, there were no chapters separating verses, so Peter’s letter was meant to be read as a non-interrupted letter.
 Notice that Peter warns that “no prophecy of Scripture is a matter of one’s own interpretation” (2 Peter 1: 20-21).
 Then, Peter talks about false prophets rising up.
 He’s basically indicating that one of the characteristics of these false prophets is that they will declare that they have authority on their own to determine the meaning of Scripture.
 Well, this is what we have in almost every non-Catholic church – I determine the meaning of Scripture.
 In other words, the false prophets will declare that they don’t need any authority (like the Church) to guide them in interpreting Scripture – they can do it themselves.
-Well, this idea is counter Scripture just as Peter indicates and elsewhere in the Bible (see also Acts 8: 30-31, 2 Peter 3: 15-16).
+This idea is counter to Scripture just as Peter indicates and elsewhere in the Bible (see also Acts 8: 30-31, 2 Peter 3: 15-16).

 Then, in the next line Peter says, “There were also false prophets among the people, just as there will be false teachers among you, who will introduce destructive heresies and even deny the Master [deny the Eucharist] who ransomed them, bringing swift destruction on themselves.
 Many will follow their licentious ways, and because of them the way of truth will be reviled.
 In their greed they will exploit you with fabrications, but from of old their condemnation has not been idle and their destruction does not sleep”.
 (2 Peter 2: 1-3).

 From this passage, we can gather that the false prophets will deny the Eucharist.
 The specific group that Peter was most likely referring to was Gnostics.
-Well, Gnostics did reject the Eucharist, so if a group dismisses the Eucharist, you’ve got a sign of a false prophet.
+Gnostics did reject the Eucharist.
+Thus, if a group dismisses the Eucharist, you’ve got a sign of a false prophet.
 In these verses, Peter is indicating that the false prophets will have sneaky ways in which they are motivated by money, and will dupe many.
 Indeed, this “many” illustration again showcases the wide gate analogy.
 As Peter keeps talking about false prophets:

 …they entice unsteady souls.
 They have hearts trained in greed . . . the have followed the way of Balaam, the son of Beor, who loved gain from wrongdoing (verse 15).